grey-box/Project-Symmetry-Semantic-comparison-Alpha/README.md

 cd ../api
 python -m venv venv
 ```
-4. Activate python virtual env and install dependencies
+4. Activate Python virtual env and install dependencies

 #this command demands on your os or terminal for linux/bash/(i think it works for mac too) its
-# Note: - If your OS is Windows 11, please use command ".\Activate.ps1" to activate you Python virtual environment
+# If your OS is Windows 10 or 11, you use this command: cd Scripts\ ".\Activate.ps1 or .\Activate" to activate your Python virtual environment.
-#       - If you're not sure where to find or create the requirements.txt file, you can create it manually in your project directory or use a           tool or command like "pip freeze" to generate it automatically based on the packages installed in your current Python environment.
+# In case you run into issues when running the command "pip install -r requirements.txt", try "pip freeze" to generate it automatically based on the packages installed in your current Python environment.
+This may help aleviate the issue.
 # Run:
 source venv/scripts/activate
 pip install -r requirements.txt